joejohnson3985/dog-party/README.md

 ### What I know I need to work on.

 I have a lot of extra CSS.
 I really need to go through and clean it up.
 I think there is CSS in there that I had used before refactoring my HTML so it is jut doing nothing.
 Also I feel like I repeated my self a lot in my CSS by getting too specific with my CSS declarations.

+I also need to work on using my semantic tags.
+I had a lot of divs.